 Fresh fava beans are the prima donna of spring vegetables.
-They require double shelling and blanching, and by the time all is said and done you’ve reduced your yield from 1 lbs of pods to hopefully 1/2 cup of edible beans.
+They require double shelling and blanching, and by the time all is said and done you’ve reduced your yield from 1 lbs of pods to hopefully ½ cup of edible beans.
 It’s a small harvest for something so involved, but as we all know, they’re worth it.
 The beans are tender and delicately flavored with a buttery, sometimes nutty profile.
 Given how much time they demand, I prefer to serve them in a way that highlights the flavor and texture of this labor of love.
-This crostini delivers just that.
+This fava bean toast delivers just that.
 It's light, simple and fresh.

 I tossed the favas with a few glugs of olive oil, salt, pepper, a sliced green onion and a touch of lemon juice.
 Then I piled this fava mixture onto a bed of lemony ricotta slathered over thick slices of ciabatta.
 I crisped up prosciutto and spread the crumbles over the toasts for a salty crunch, which can easily be skipped if you’re a vegetarian or don’t have prosciutto on hand.

 We enjoyed a light, fresh Grüner Veltliner from Austria.
 The wine is racy, peppery, and citrusy with mouthwatering acidity and a subtle herbaceous quality-- perfect for a spring afternoon with fresh favas.

 fava bean ricotta toasts with crispy prosciutto

-- 1 loaf ciabatta (for 12, 1" slices)
+- 1 loaf ciabatta (for twelve 1" slices)

 - freshly ground black pepper

 - 5 pieces of prosciutto

 - 2 lbs fresh fava beans (to yield 1 cup of shelled beans)